pyconau/2025-website/src/content/pages/speakers/index.md

 ## What To Do If Something Comes Up

 Sometimes things happen!
 Laptops run out of power, slides go missing, transport runs late, family stuff comes up, physical or mental health problems can occur.
-If anything comes up at any point, please let Maia and Elena (our Program Chairs) or one of the other conference organisers know.
+If anything comes up at any point, please let us know ASAP (e.g. emailing program@pycon.org.au or speaking with an organiser at the registration desk).
 We have an experienced organising team who can help with a broad range of questions, issues, or concerns.
 The sooner you let us know if there is a problem, the sooner we can work with you to achieve the best possible outcome.

 If you’re just unsure and need to clarify something, use the Attendee Discord (details to come) or email [program@pycon.org.au](mailto:program@pycon.org.au).